Café Filho, president of Brazil from 1954 to 1955. Public domain image.

 The long-term solution came with Instruction 113 of SUMOC, issued in January 1955.
 In practical terms, it was a measure to facilitate the importation of machinery, equipment, and inputs for the Brazilian industry.
 It worked like this:

-For Brazilian economist Demosthenes Pinho Neto, Instruction 113 did nothing more than deregulate imports without exchange cover.
+For Brazilian economist Demosthenes Pinho Neto, Instruction 113 did nothing more than deregulate imports without exchange cover that had already been occurring under politically vulnerable authorization.
 Such imports were already occurring previously, but depended on the authorization of bodies subject to political pressures.
 As a consequence of the new import regime, the demand for dollars fell — which benefited the government and society as a whole — and numerous multinational companies expanded their investments in Brazil.
 This would be of considerable relevance in the government of Juscelino Kubitschek, when there would be strong incentives for the establishment of automotive industries in the country.
-On the other hand, Instruction 113 was strongly criticized, because it favored foreign investors (to the detriment of national companies) and because it facilitated the importation of less advanced equipment, which could come to Brazil without monetary compensation.
+On the other hand, Instruction 113 was strongly criticized, because it favored foreign investors and facilitated the importation of less advanced equipment without monetary compensation.

-Regarding the Brazilian coffee sector, which had been of excessive importance since the Imperial Period, Eugênio Gudin maintained the policy pejoratively known as ‘foreign exchange confiscation’ (confisco cambial).
-This policy stemmed from Instruction 70 of SUMOC, which discouraged coffee exports by stipulating a more valued exchange rate for this operation.
-In April 1955, facing opposition because of his orthodoxy and his policies against the interests of coffee exporters, Eugênio Gudin resigned from the Finance Ministry and was replaced by José Maria Whitaker — a name that pleased coffee growers.
+Regarding the Brazilian coffee sector, which had carried great weight since the Imperial Period, Eugênio Gudin maintained the policy pejoratively known as ‘foreign exchange confiscation’ (confisco cambial).
+This policy stemmed from Instruction 70 of SUMOC, which discouraged coffee exports by setting a more valued exchange rate for that operation.
+In April 1955, facing opposition to his orthodoxy and to policies hostile to coffee exporters, Eugênio Gudin resigned from the Finance Ministry and was replaced by José Maria Whitaker, a name that pleased coffee growers.

 Whitaker’s term as Finance Minister

-Upon taking office as Finance Minister, José Maria Whitaker implemented an expansionist monetary policy, aiming to address the harms of the orthodox adjustment made by Gudin.
-There was a reduction in rediscount rates and compulsory reserve ratios, along with an expansion of credit.
-However, this shift was not supposed to cause the return of high levels of inflation.
-Therefore, Whitaker determined that credit would only be expanded for the agricultural, industrial, and commercial sectors, with a maximum repayment term of 120 days.
-He believed in the ‘real bills doctrine’, according to which the provision of short-term credits to productive sectors would not lead to an inflationary spiral.
+Upon taking office as finance minister, José Maria Whitaker implemented an expansionist monetary policy to soften the effects of Gudin’s orthodox adjustment.
+Rediscount rates and compulsory reserve ratios were reduced, and credit expanded.
+Whitaker tried to prevent that shift from reviving high inflation by limiting new credit to the agricultural, industrial, and commercial sectors, with a maximum repayment term of 120 days.
+He believed in the ‘real bills doctrine’, according to which short-term credit for productive sectors would not lead to an inflationary spiral.

 Although Whitaker was supported by coffee growers, he believed that artificially sustaining high coffee prices was a mistake.
 He thought the Brazilian government bore all the costs of this policy, yet it equally benefited foreign competitors in the coffee market.
 Thus, he determined the temporary suspension of government purchases of coffee, to reduce prices, harm the competition, and conquer new markets.
 This shift was vehemently criticized by Alkindar Junqueira, president of the Brazilian Coffee Institute (Instituto Brasileiro do Café).
 Junqueira argued that reducing the international price of this product would not be favorable to Brazil, given that it is a product with inelastic demand — that is, a demand that does not increase as much when the price falls.
 He then established a plan with Brazil’s competitors to contract the coffee supply, but this was rejected by the government and resulted in his dismissal.